 Prior to joining private practice, Ericka served for six years as a judge advocate in the US Marine Corps (USMC), where she specialized in, among other things, complex litigation and cybersecurity operations.
 She continues to serve as reserve general counsel to commanding officers in the Washington DC area.

 While on active duty, Ericka was responsible for all facets of investigating and defending Marines accused of misdemeanor and felony violations of the Uniform Code of Military Justice.
 She represented clients accused of crimes in Jordan, Guantanamo Bay, Spain, Afghanistan, Japan, the Philippines and North America.
-She litigated nine jury trials to full acquittals, including five major felony cases, over 40 administrative hearings, and defended clients in over 15 sentencing hearings.
-She conducted hundreds of witness interviews, prepared clients and witnesses for live testimony, pursued discovery, and engaged in motions practice to challenge and limit the evidence used against her clients.
+Ericka litigated nine jury trials to full acquittals, including five major felony cases, more than 40 administrative hearings, and defended clients in more than 15 sentencing hearings.
+She conducted hundreds of witness interviews, prepared clients and witnesses for live testimony, pursued discovery and engaged in motions practice to challenge and limit the evidence used against her clients.

-While serving in Afghanistan, Ericka authored the US and NATO “Use of Force” compliance policies and designed and implemented region-wide training programs for hundreds of NATO and US service members.
-As the primary legal advisor to NATO and US combat commands, she advised General Officers on the legal ramifications and international/domestic legalities and policies for the planning and execution of more than 980 NATO and US-led operations.
+While serving in Afghanistan, Ericka authored the US and NATO “Use of Force” compliance policies and designed and implemented regionwide training programs for hundreds of NATO and US service members.
+As the primary legal advisor to NATO and US combat commands, she advised general officers on the legal ramifications and international/domestic legalities and policies for the planning and execution of more than 980 NATO- and US-led operations, including cybersecurity operations.

 Recent Speaking Engagements